cuongkane/blog/posts/2024/06/write_valuable_tests.md

 ![Ideal test to sastify 4 attributes are impossible](/blog/images/write_valuable_test/unreachable_test.png)

-Look at the central, creating an ideal test to sastify all 4 attributes is impossible because of the inverse proportion of `fast feedback` and `protection against regression`.
+Look at the central, creating an ideal test to sastify all 4 attributes is impossible because of the inverse proportion of `fast testing execution` and `protection against regression`.

 Here is the diagram describes that inverse proportion:

 ![Test pyramid](/blog/images/write_valuable_test/test_pyramid.png)